Ilish: Description

+Habitat and breeding

-The fish is marine; freshwater; brackish; pelagic-neritic; anadromous; depth range? - 200 m.
+The fish is marine; freshwater; brackish; pelagic-neritic; anadromous; depth range of about 200 m.
 Within a tropical range; 34°N - 5°N, 42°E - 97°E in marine and freshwater.
-It can grow up to 60 cm in length with weights of up to 3 kg.
 It is found in rivers and estuaries in Bangladesh, India, Pakistan, Myanmar (also known as Burma) and the Persian Gulf area where it can be found in the Tigris and Euphrates rivers in and around Iran and southern Iraq.
-It has no dorsal spines but 18 – 21 dorsal soft rays and anal soft rays.
-The belly has 30 to 33 scutes.
-There is a distinct median notch in the upper jaw.
-Gill rakers fine and numerous, about 100 to 250 on the lower part of the arch and the fins are hyaline.
-The fish shows a dark blotch behind gill opening, followed by a series of small spots along the flank in juveniles.
-Color in life, silver shot with gold and purple.
-The species filter feeds on plankton and by grubbing muddy bottoms.
-The fish schools in coastal waters and ascends up the rivers (anadromous) for around 50 – 100 km to spawn during the southwest monsoons (June to September) and also in January to April.
-April is the most fertile month for the breeding of ilish.
-The young fish returning to the sea are known in Bangladesh as jatka, which includes any ilish fish up to 9 inches long.
+The fish schools in coastal waters and ascends up the rivers (anadromous) for around 50 – 100 km to spawn during the southwest monsoons (June to September and January to April).
+Actual peak breeding season of the fish is a topic of debate amongst the researchers.

+After spawning, they return to the sea which are known as Jatka in Bangladesh (fish size up to 9 cm), although some stocks remain resident in rivers.

+Since the 1900s, numerous efforts have been made to breed and cultivate hilsa across South Asia, especially in India and Bangladesh.
+However, no significant success has been achieved in completing the fish's life cycle in captivity.

+Feeding habit

+The species filter feeds on plankton and forages in muddy bottoms.
+Its diet primarily consists of Bacillariophyceae (diatoms), Chlorophyceae (green algae), and crustaceans (Copepoda and Cladocera).
+While adults generally feed on Chlorophyceae and Bacillariophyceae, juveniles primarily depend on crustaceans.

 Production

 The fish is found in 11 countries: Bangladesh, India, Myanmar, Pakistan, Iran, Iraq, Kuwait, Bahrain, Indonesia, Malaysia and Thailand.
 Bangladesh is the top hilsa-producing country in the world, followed by Myanmar and then India.

-86 percent of the total hilsa catch is taken in Bangladesh.
-Production has dropped in the other ten hilsa-producing countries; in Bangladesh, however, production reached 517,000 tons in FY 2017–18, up from 279,189 tons in 2006–07, as a result of a strategy implemented by the Bangladeshi government.
+An estimated 97% of the total hilsa catch comes from Bangladesh.
+Ilish production in the country increased by 92% from 2008 to 2023.

+Current status in Bangladesh

+According to the IUCN Red List of Bangladesh (2000), the hilsa fish is not currently considered a threatened species in the country.However, due to a decline in hilsa numbers, the government imposed a ban in 2002 on catching both brood hilsa and juvenile hilsa (jatka).
+A fishing ban during the breeding season was also introduced.

+As a result, while hilsa production has declined in 10 other countries due to overfishing and pollution, in Bangladesh the catch has increased by 8–10% annually up to 2021.
+Among the 11 hilsa-producing nations, Bangladesh ranks first in the world.